 The initial cost of an NVR system may be high, but expanding the system is as simple as plugging in a POE switch and adding cameras, unlike DVRs that require pulling a cable from the camera to the system.

 Expanding a CCTV system can be costly because all the cameras in the system connect directly to the DVR.
-A single DVR can only hold up to 16 cameras, and adding more cameras requires additional DVRs, which are inconvenient limitations.
-However, with IP cameras, these limitations do not exist, and you can add more cameras to the network as needed is not expensive if you only need additional storage.
+Since a single DVR can only hold up to 16 cameras, the number of cameras that can be added to the network is limited.
+Additional cameras are also required for additional DVRs.
+With IP cameras, these limitations do not exist, and more cameras can be added to the network.
+It is not expensive if you only need additional storage.

 Wiring Cost